cmosnick/ICU/README.md

 # ICU
+###I see you

-ICU: (I see you) home security application.
+Home security application.
 Includes source code for raspberry pi, API, server, and front end.